Phoenix-ComputerCraft/CCKit2/README.md

 The application delegate class in the skeleton above is appropriate for most applications, but it can be extended to receive those events too.

+## Next Steps
+Full documentation on all of the classes available in CCKit2 is available [on the website](https://phoenix-computercraft.github.io/CCKit2/).
+The classes are categorized by their type, with the Views category containing all visual elements and related classes.
+Look through the fields and methods of each class to discover how to use them.

+An example program displaying most view types is available in [`src/example`](https://github.com/Phoenix-ComputerCraft/CCKit2/tree/master/src/example) in the repo, in both TypeScript and Lua.
+Use this as an example of how to build a full app using CCKit2.

 ## License
 The core CCKit2 framework and CraftOS window manager are licensed under the GNU General Public License, version 2 or later.
 The `CCWindowManagerConnection` implementations for Phoenix are licensed under the same license as Phoenix, which is the Phoenix EULA at this time.